merciof/trainee-pitang/README.md

 - :zap: **React DatePicker** -> To nicely pick date, month and hour.
 - :zap: **MomentJS** -> For nice visualization of dates.
 - :zap: **React Testing Library** -> For frontend tests.

-## :house: Getting started

-1. Clone this repo.
-2. Install the packages using your favorite package manager ( yarn install or npm install ).
-3. Rename the file config/config.example.js to config/config.js, and add the API_URL value.
-4. Open the browser on: `http://localhost:3000`
-5. The backend must be on too.

 ## :ticket: About the project